wxsd-sales/video-for-wxcc/README.md

  - Name = Chat-EP (this is an example)
  - Type = Entry Point
  - Channel Type = Chat
- - Asset Name = Select the WxConnect Asset Name you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset), 'my-chat-app' in this example
+ - Asset Name = Select the WxConnect Asset Name you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset), 'my_chat_app' in this example
  - Service Level Threshold = 120 (this is an example)
  - And a Description of your choice
 4. Navigate to the Menu **_Provisioning -> Entry Points/Queues -> Queue_** and create a new Queue